Home Goof Gallery Timeline Biographies Evolution References Search Email

 Henry De la Beche

-If Henry De la Beche ever thought himself criticized with undue harshness (and he did), it might have had something to do with his nose for trouble.
 As a central figure in a protracted debate about geologic formations in Devonshire, De la Beche studied geology and drew caricatures in the early 19th century.
 His work, along with that of many other geologists, eventually led to the identification of major geologic periods in the Paleozoic.
+It was a bruising process, though, for De la Beche and his rivals.

 In 1834, Roderick Impey Murchison — one of De la Beche's fellow gentleman scientists — was publicizing his "discovery" that a rock formation known as the Greywacke (or Grauwacke) predated the appearance of terrestrial plants.
 If correct, this finding had huge economic implications.
-England's favorite 19th-century power source was coal, and coal seams result from ancient swamps.
+England's favorite 19th-century power source was coal, and coal seams are the remains of ancient swamps.
 If the Greywacke had no fossil plants, it certainly had no coal seams, and coal miners could save money by looking elsewhere.
-Unfortunately for Murchison, his hypothesis was wrong, and De la Beche found the proof: fossil plants in the Greywacke that looked like those found in the Carboniferous (the formation best known for its coal deposits).
-De la Beche shipped a box of his newly discovered fossils to an expert for identification with the understated note, "the specimens, as I need not tell you, acquire considerable interest."
+Unfortunately for Murchison, his hypothesis was wrong, and De la Beche found the proof: fossil plants in the Greywacke.
+Though poorly preserved, they bore a resemblance to plant fossils found in the Carboniferous (the formation best known for its coal deposits).
+De la Beche shipped a box of his newly discovered fossils with the understated note, "the specimens, as I need not tell you, acquire considerable interest."
 They also acquired Murchison's considerable animosity — he had already suppressed the paper of another gentleman geologist who contradicted his hypothesis.
-When Murchison publicly questioned De la Beche's ability to identify rock formations, De la Beche should not have been surprised, but he apparently was.
-One result of the Murchison-De la Beche quarrel was this caricature.

 Caricature